FlorianPatzer/iec62443_knowledge/README.md

 It is far from complete, so contributions are welcome.

 The ontology is encoded in RDF/XML and modelled with and for OWL 2 DL.

+# Acknowledgements
+This work has been partially funded by the Federal Ministry of Education and Research (BMBF, Germany) in the German-Israeli joint research project AICAS (project number 16KIS1063K).